ianchak/stati/docs/configuration.md

 ### `srcDir` (string, default: 'site')

-The directory containing your content files (Markdown, etc.).
+The directory containing your content files (Markdown, etc.) and templates.

+**Folder Structure Rules:**

+- `.md` files create routes based on their path
+- `.eta` files provide layouts and templates
+- Folders starting with `_` are excluded from routing (perfect for partials)
+- Partials in `_` folders are auto-discovered and provided to templates

 ```typescript
 {